 ‘Are you sure I can’t turn her?’
 Another voice rumbled.

-‘Yes, the Dark Lord said she was to die,’ Macnair snapped.
+‘Yes,’ Macnair snapped.
+‘The Dark Lord said she was to die.’

 Harry prowled ’round the corner.
-The two Death Eaters stared down at where Katie was pinned to the wall by conjured ropes.
+Two Death Eaters stared down at where they’d pinned Katie to the wall by conjured ropes.
 She caught sight of him and froze.

 ‘That’s better.’
-Macnair grinned.
+Macnair flicked his wand and the ropes tightened, cutting into Katie’s skin.
 ‘Best to just give in and get it over with.’

 The other Death Eater snorted.
 ‘Would rather she gave in and we had some fun with her first.
 Everyone wins.
+We get our fun until she can’t even scream and she gets to live a little longer.
 We get to fuck this little sweetheart until she’s too sore to scream and she gets to live a little longer.’

 ‘I kill.’
 Macnair conjured an axe of dull bronze metal from the end of his wand and raised it above his head.
 ‘Hunters kill.
 I’m not some lowlife shit-stain like you.’

-Harry levelled his ebony wand at Macnair.
-The words welled up on his tongue, cold as ice, but sweet as sugar.
+Harry levelled his ebony wand at Macnair and the words welled up on his tongue, cold as ice, but sweet as sugar.
 ‘Avada kedavra.’

-Macnair crumpled.
-The axe and ropes vanished.
-Katie tore herself free and bolted from the room as the other Death Eater twisted around.
+Macnair crumpled, the axe and ropes vanishing.
+Katie scrambled to her feet and bolted from the room as the other Death Eater twisted around.
 Harry’s splintering curse burst the man’s wand arm like a balloon, spattering red across the wall.

 ‘Wait!’
 He groped at the spurting stump and sour urine stung Harry’s nose.
 ‘Please.
 Please.’

 ‘Wait?’
 Harry thought of Katie’s wide terrified eyes and pale face with searing cold coursing through his veins.
-‘Ok.
-Let’s have some fun.’
+‘Alright, let’s have some fun.’
 He took a step closer and drove his heel into the man’s face, shattering the plain, white mask.
 ‘I get to vent some anger until you’re too hoarse to scream and you get to live a little longer.
 Everyone wins.’

 ‘I’ve more than enough hate,’ Harry whispered.
 ‘Crucio.’